 CL class office buildings are the least desirable in the marketplace.
 They are generally the oldest office buildings with minimal amenities; they have below average maintenance levels and are nearing the end of their economic life.

 Capitalization rates are based on Classification.
-Classification also affects rental rates.

 Location

 Office properties are stratified based on geographic areas referred to as districts.